AnIdiotsGuide/discordjs-bot-guide/examples/using-guidebot-flags.md

     // This would be 'role -add'.
     case 'add': {
-      // Check if the message mentions a user. if (!message.mentions.users) return message.reply('Please mention a user to give the role to.');
+      // Check if the message mentions a user. if (message.mentions.users.size === 0) return message.reply('Please mention a user to give the role to.');
-      const member = message.guild.member(message.mentions.users.first());
+      const member = message.guild.member(message.mentions.member);
       // This is the name of the role.
-F`or example, if you do 'role -add @York#2400 The Idiot Himself', the name of the role would be 'The Idiot Himself'. const name = args.slice(1).join(' ');
+For example, if you do 'role -add @York#2400 The Idiot Himself', the name of the role would be 'The Idiot Himself'. const name = args.slice(1).join(' ');
       // Find the role on the guild. const role = message.guild.roles.find('name', name);